Stuart McCullum

 Stuart James McCullum (born 6 December 1956) is a New Zealand former cricketer who played for Otago between the 1976–77 season and 1990–91.
 A left-handed opening batsman who occasionally kept-wicket, he is the father of former New Zealand international cricketers Brendon and Nathan McCullum.

 McCullum was born at Eltham in Taranaki in 1956.
 He was educated at King's High School in Dunedin and played club cricket for Albion Cricket Club in a working-class area in the south of the city.
-He first played age-group cricket for Otago during the 1974–75 season and made his representative debut for the provincial side in December 1976.
-Opening the batting for Otago against Canterbury at Christchurch, a half-century on debut saw McCullum retained in the Otago side for much the season, scoring 273 runs in eight matches.
+He first played age-group cricket for Otago during the 1974–75 season and made his representative debut for the provincial team in December 1976.
+Opening the batting for Otago against Canterbury at Christchurch, a half-century on debut saw McCullum retained in the Otago team for much the season, scoring 273 runs in eight matches.

 After making his List A debut later in the 1976–77 season, McCullum went on to play for Otago in every season until the end of 1990–91.
-He featured in 75 first-class matches, scoring 3,174 runs and making two centuries, and in 41 List A matches, scoring 798 runs with a highest score of 97 not out made against the touring England international side in January 1984.
-After returning he became a selector for the Otago representative side.
+He featured in 75 first-class matches, scoring 3,174 runs and making two centuries, and in 41 List A matches, scoring 798 runs with a highest score of 97 not out made against the touring England international team in January 1984.
+After returning he became a selector for the Otago representative team.